-The charming village of Dillsboro is our top small town for local art and craft.
+The charming village of Dillsboro (population 237) is our top small town for local art and craft.
 Within its few blocks, find works from hundreds of artists.
 A longtime artisan community, it's located in Jackson County on the banks of the Tuckasegee River.
 Dillsboro has been a tourist destination since the late 1800s.
 Many visitors then arrived by train.
 And they still do today on the Great Smoky Mountains Railroad via an excursion from Bryson City.
 It's just three miles from downtown Sylva.

 Dogwood Crafters (90 Webster Street) should be your first stop!
 This craft cooperative features 100+ mountain artists with an amazing array of items packed into their log store.
 Friendly volunteers will help you navigate the many rooms.
 They celebrated 40 years in 2016!

 Tree House Pottery (148 Front Street) is a working studio with a gorgeous gallery showcasing the work of Travis Berning (pic above) and Joe Frank McKee.
 Their work is featured in galleries throughout the country.

 Riverwood Pottery (60 Craft Circle) opened in 1973 in Riverwood Shops at the end of Webster Street near the river.
 Watch potter Karen Barnes create a face jug or daughter Zan at work on a variety of contemporary pieces.
 Buy their popular glazed stoneware, wood fired salt ware and raku beads in their gallery adjacent to the studio.

 Next door is Oaks Gallery (29 Craft Circle) with fine art and craft from 125 regional artists.
 Rabbit Creek Pottery (27 Church Street) is another great pottery studio and gallery.